asolis/Annotate/README.md

 ## Annotate is a multiple object ground truth annotation tool using polygons.

-The Annotate tool allows you to create your video sequence annotations using representations such as, rectangles, rotated rectangles and polygons.
+The Annotate tool allows you to create your video sequence annotations using polygonal representations.
 It generates a text file with the annotations for each frame following a simple CSV format.

 Among the possible applications Annotate could be useful for creating ground truth for: